Corfe Castle. 11 am. Saturday.

 On this particular day, it was reasonable figures for the last three hours distributed all wrong.
 We were walking and she wasn’t going low.
 As soon as we stopped walking, the line gradually started inching up.
 Either she wasn’t getting all the insulin she needed or she needed more insulin for some reason.
 One of the many big frustrations of Type 1 Diabetes is being sure that something isn’t working as it should, but as her numbers were in range and steady and there were no obvious signs of issues with her pump, we were unable to do anything about it.
 We carried on walking.

 Cass misses a fair amount of school due to her health issues.
 EDS and Type 1 Diabetes aren’t playing well together, or possibly are playing too well together depending on your point of view.
 We do what we can to supplement what she misses.
-This term she’s learning Medieval English History, so on Saturday, we went to see some Living History from the Medieval Era.
+This term she’s learning Medieval English History, so on Saturday, we went to see some Living History from the Medieval Era brought to life by the Feudals, a medieval reenactment group.
 It was a brilliant experience.
 Cass joined the Corfe army and learned how to march and fight with a spear.
 She shot a stationary crossbow, learned how to mix paints and make your own brushes.
 She touched chain mail, picked up a shield, listened to a Young Knight telling the story of how hard he trained to become a Knight and examined long bows made from different quality of wood, then observed to see how that affected the quality of the weapon.
 She learned about food, cooking, daily living, how to play Merels and what life was generally like 800 years ago.

 We had lunch at the top of the castle and then rushed around to complete the National Trust children’s trail.
 Near the top of the castle, she fell over, dislocated her knee cap and pulled out most of her cannula in the process.
 Her glucose levels were already at the top end of the normal range and started rising rapidly.
 Her knee was swollen and blood clung to her jeans.
 Her shoulders shook as she cried and tears streamed down her face.
 Life unravels so quickly.